 Add Holiday Into Your Branding.

-What you can do for your business is adjust your social media headers and pieces of your in store branding to give it some holiday flair.
+What you can do for your business is to adjust your social media headers and pieces of your in-store branding to give it some holiday flair.

 Team Up With Other Businesses